DataDog/hiring-engineers/answers.md

     >        self.gauge('my_metric', randint(0,1000))
     >```

-    Take a look at following graph:
+    Take a look at the following graph:

     <img src="http://tmp.gdwb.de/SC09.png" />

-4) To adjust the interval you first need to know the version of the agent, the responsible yaml in conf.d need the setting.
+4) To adjust the interval you first need to know the version of the agent, second the responsible yaml in conf.d need the setting.
     Since `v6` of the agent the option `min_collection_interval : 45` is only possible on instance level with a `v5` agent you could even set it globally.